arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_anim_set_var(&animation, bar);
 ```

-The start and end values of the animation has to be set, here they are `0` and `100` respectivly.
+The start and end values of the animation has to be set, here they are `0` and `100` respectively.

 ```arduino
   lv_anim_set_values(&animation, 0, 100);